ashishsubedi/TML25_A4_27/README.md

 2. **AblationCAM** – systematically “ablates” (masks out) each feature map in the target layer to measure its effect on the output score, producing a more diffuse attribution map.
 3. **ScoreCAM** – generates attribution by scoring the effect of each upsampled activation map on the output, yielding sharper, higher‑contrast explanations.

 The report of the task is in `reports/task2.pdf`
+The output of the task is in `task2`.
+It contains 2 folder: `output_gradcam_mask_v2` which contains greyscale heatmap of the `GradCAM` and `output_gradcam_v2` contains output of each CAM methods separted by the directory.

 ## Task 3 - LIME